Geopotential: Centrifugal potential

 is the vector pointing to the point considered straight from the Earth's rotational axis.

-It can be shown that this pseudo-force field, in a reference frame co-rotating with the Earth, has a potential associated with it that looks like this:
+It can be shown that this pseudo-force field, in a reference frame co-rotating with the Earth, has a potential associated with it in terms of Earth's rotation rate ω:

 This can be verified by taking the gradient ($\nabla$) operator of this expression.